 Robert joined Watsi on February 6th, 2017.
-Three years ago, Robert became the 2728th member to automatically support a new Watsi patient every month.
-Since then, 3,221 more people have become monthly donors!
-Robert's most recent donation traveled 6,200 miles to support Neang, a 4-year-old from Cambodia, to fund bilateral myringoplasty ear surgery.
+Three years ago, Robert joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Robert's most recent donation traveled 6,200 miles to support Samphors, a business woman from Cambodia, to fund myringoplasty surgery to restore her hearing.

 Neang is a 4-year-old child from Cambodia.
 She is the youngest child in a family of five.
 Her father is a farmer, while her mother sells goods at the local market.
 Neang has not yet started school, but when she is at home, she likes to paint pictures in watercolor and play with her brother.
 When she was two years old, Neang had a serious ear infection.
 This infection caused the tympanic membrane, or the ear drum, in both ears to perforate.
 For this reason, Neang experiences hearing loss, severe ear pain, and a persistent discharge from both ears.
 Her infections have been recurring and resistant to medicine.
 Her hearing loss has prevented her from communicating effectively with others, and the pain causes her distress.
 Neang's mother has had to spend more time caring for her, resulting in a loss of income for the family.
 Neang traveled to our medical partner's care center to receive treatment.
 On June 2nd, she will undergo a myringoplasty procedure in both ears.
 During this procedure, surgeons will close the perforations.
 Our medical partner, Children's Surgical Centre, is requesting $913 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 Her father said, "I am sad when I think about the pain she feels in both her ears, and I want her to be able to talk normally and clearly with us, and do the things she likes as a child."